-Another extremely common injury for athletes both young and old is a tear to the anterior cruciate ligament, or ACL.
+Another extremely common injury for athletes both young and old is a tear to the anterior cruciate ligament or ACL.
 Thanks to modern medicine, even the smallest and most minute of tears to this ligament can be detected using diagnostic imaging tests.
-It is also now possible for physicians to treat this condition using minimally invasive techniques like arthroscopy.
+It is also now possible for our physicians to treat this condition using minimally invasive techniques like arthroscopy.
 Repair of pediatric ACL tears requires different techniques than those used for patients whose growth plates have closed.
 Dr. Feltham has had specialized training and experience with pediatric ACL repairs – including training with a pioneer in pediatric sports medicine, Dr. Ted Ganley at Children’s Hospital of Philadelphia.

 Osteochondritis (OCD) of the Knee

 OCD is a condition that can interfere with the health of various joints in the body.
 When OCD occurs in the knee, it causes the bone beneath the cartilage to die from a lack of sufficient blood flow.
-The dead bone can break into fragments which float around the knee, inflicting pain upon the rest of the joint and nearby tissues.
+The dead bone can break into fragments that float around the knee, inflicting pain upon the rest of the joints and nearby tissues.
 These fragments need to be surgically removed unless OCD is caught early enough to be repaired.
 OCD can occasionally heal on its own if the patient is young and fragmentation has not occurred.
 Our specialists have had specific training and experience in treating this condition.
 Dr. Feltham has trained with renowned pediatric sports medicine surgeon Dr. Theodore Ganley at Children’s Hospital of Philadelphia.

-The knee can also be compromised due to an injury or tear suffered by its meniscus, which is the crescent-shaped disc of cartilage located between the bones of the knee.
+The knee can also be compromised due to an injury or tear experienced by its meniscus, which is the crescent-shaped disc of cartilage located between the bones of the knee.
 When the meniscus is torn, the knee can become swollen, stiff, or locked.
 Depending on the severity of the tear, recommended treatment can vary from simple rest and icing to surgical repair.
 Some people are born with a larger than normal meniscus, which makes it more prone to tears; this is called a discoid meniscus.